KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 * **expression-locus** names a universe-specific address of its expression
 * **incarnate life** names the L₂ / L₁ expression proceeding from one locus

+> No two distinct Deep Self-Axes share the same complete identity-signature, though they may share resonance, pattern-family, House of Forms correlation, or structural recurrence.

 Signature is therefore a function of identity-continuity, not a substitute for being.

 ---